Copper Construction Details

 - Made with 14-gauge sheets (approximately 1/16” thick).

 - Available in any thickness but 1 ½” is standard.

 - The proper filler material for welding is copper (not silver or lead alloy solder).

 - Brooks Custom bonds copper to solid, waterproof MDF, this is equal in height to the front edge thickness

 - Any length or layout is possible.
 However, very long or very wide works may require non-welded butt seams.

 - For very large tops, we use a mechanical, interlocked, silicone sealed field joint.
 Our technicians do not weld on-site.

 - Copper is a reactive metal.
 It will oxidize and change with daily use.

 - Copper is a classic, rustic material best known for its durability and anti-bacterial properties.

-- Reddish-brown in appearance, matte copper will develop a patina similar to brick in color.
+- Like most rustic metals, copper will develop a patina over time.
 Professionally patinated copper will be darker and will appear more uniform in color than copper given the opportunity to develop its patina naturally.